A perfect winter day for Ribollita

 Ladle out into soup bowls and top with grated parmesan cheese and a drizzle of olive oil.

-This soup is delicious after a few days as well.
-This makes 6-8 servings.
+This soup is delicious after a few days as well - up to a week.
+This makes 8-12 servings.

 Recipe note: Tuscan kale (also called lacinato or black kale) can be found in the fresh greens area of most grocery stores.
 It’s important to use only the tender leaves and remove the center stem prior to chopping the kale.